ziutek/mymysql/README.md

 method call.
 It isn't efficient if statement is executed more than once.
 You can bind parameters and use *Run* or *Exec* method without parameters, to avoid these unnecessary rebinds.
 Warning!
-If you use *Bind* in multithreaded application, you should be sure that no other thread will use *Bind*, until you no longer need binded parameters.
+If you use *Bind* in multithreaded application, you should be sure that no other thread will use *Bind* for the same statement, until you no longer need binded parameters.

 The simplest way to bind parameters is: